n3mo/massmine/README.md

 MassMine is designed to run on Linux and Mac OSX.
 Windows is currently not supported.

+### Dependencies

 MassMine requires the following dependencies.
 Each of these must be installed prior to running MassMine:

-1. R. The R statistical computing language is freely available for all major operating systems.
+1. **R**.
+The R statistical computing language is freely available for all major operating systems.
 It is typically quite easy to install.
-Instructions for doing so can be found on the [The R Project for Statistical Computing](http://www.r-project.org/)
+Instructions for doing so can be found on the [The R Project for Statistical Computing](http://www.r-project.org/).
+MassMine is developed to run on R version 3.0.x.
+It is likely to also run on newer version of R, but you may (or may not) run into trouble with older 2.x versions of R.
-2. cURL.
+2. **cURL**.
 This is a command line utility for fetching web content.
 It is likely already installed on your system (both Linux and Mac OS X).

-If you are using Linux, you may also need to install the cURL development libraries.
+If you are using Linux, you may also need to install the cURL development library.
 If you're using Ubuntu (or similar), you can check for this as follows:

-Check to see if they're installed already:
+Check to see if it's installed already:
 ```sh
 locate libcurl
 ```